worstprgr/worstprgr/README.md

-Linux Sysadmin does some recreational programming
+a nerd does some recreational programming